askkaz/docs/design/channel-artwork.md

 * FHD (1920×1080)

 > :information_source: Refer to the [Developer Screenshot Utility](/develop/developer-tools/developer-settings.md#screenshot-utility) for instructions on how to take screenshots.
+>

-**Note:** For High Quality video capture of the UI, some designers choose to use El Gato game capture devices.
+> **Professional video capture devices** - for High Quality video capture of the UI, some designers choose to use El Gato game capture devices.
 [More info](https://www.elgato.com/en/gaming)

 <table>
 <tr>